yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-bigmandconvexhulls.md

 The relaxation is far from a good approximation of the true feasible set, indicating that a mixed integer solver may have problems solving this problem, since they rely on good quality relaxations.

-A better model is obtained by using a more reasonable big-M constant (In this example, it is hard to use good constant since the data is randomly generated.
+A better model is obtained by using a more reasonable big-M constant (In this example, it is hard to use a good constant since the data is randomly generated.
 In practice, realistic bounds which is needed for YALMIPs derivation typically follow from model insight (When YALMIP performs the modeling internally, a considerable amount of preprocessing is performed in order to derive good bounds, based on supplied bounds on the involved variables)

 ````matlab
 M1 = 50;